CouncilofLorien/counciloflorien.github.io/docs/cards/N/not-slay-needlessly.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > Playable on an attack by Elves, Dwarves, Dunedain, or Men.
 Against a covert company, the attack is canceled.
 Otherwise, -2 to the attack's prowess.
+Cannot be duplicated on a given attack.
+> >
+> > {: .fs-3 }
-Cannot be duplicated on a given attack.   <br>_“‘You will not have us slay wild beasts for no purpose, and it seemed no more, so I tried no arrow.’”_ ***---&#65279;LotRII***
+> > _“‘You will not have us slay wild beasts for no purpose, and it seemed no more, so I tried no arrow.’”_ ***---&#65279;LotRII***
 >

 ### _Middle-earth Challenge Decks_